godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_advanced.rst

         std::cout << *it << std::endl;
     }

-Because of this, GDScript makes the opinonated decision to have a for-in loop over iterables instead:
+Because of this, GDScript makes the opinionated decision to have a for-in loop over iterables instead:

 ::